codeonlyjs/website/content/guide/index.md

 There's a few reasons for this but primarily we feel its just too intrusive.
-Proxies, wrappers and all the plumbing required for reactivity adds a lot of complexity, often make a project harder to understand and to debug.
+Proxies, wrappers and all the plumbing required for reactivity adds a lot of complexity, often making a project harder to understand and to debug.

 With CodeOnly your objects are left alone.